teoshibin/COMP2042_CW_hcyst2/README.md

 - Icons made by <a href="https://www.flaticon.com/authors/vectors-market" title="Vectors Market">Vectors Market</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com </a>

 ## License
-All code found in this repository is licensed under GPL v3
+All code found in this repository is licensed under

 [Back to content](#content)